expo/expo/docs/versions/v14.0.0/guides/exp-cli.md

     Commands:

-      android [project-dir]                           Opens your app in Exponent on a connected Android device build:ios|bi [options] [project-dir]            Build a standalone IPA for your project, signed and ready for submission to the Apple App Store. build:android|ba [options] [project-dir]        Build a standalone APK for your project, signed and ready for submission to the Google Play Store. build:status|bs [project-dir]                   Gets the status of a current (or most recently finished) build for your project. convert|onentize [project-dir]                  Initialize Exponent project files within an existing React Native project detach [project-dir]                            Creates Xcode and Android Studio projects for your app.
-Use this if you need to add custom native functionality. diagnostics [project-dir]                       Uploads diagnostics information and returns a url to share with the Exponent team. doctor [project-dir]                            Diagnoses issues with your Exponent project. init|i [options] [project-dir]                  Initializes a directory with an example project.
-Run it without any options and you will be prompted for the name and type. ios [project-dir]                               Opens your app in Exponent in an iOS simulator on your computer login|signin [options]                          Login to Exponent
+      android [project-dir]                           Opens your app in Expo on a connected Android device build:ios|bi [options] [project-dir]            Build a standalone IPA for your project, signed and ready for submission to the Apple App Store. build:android|ba [options] [project-dir]        Build a standalone APK for your project, signed and ready for submission to the Google Play Store. build:status|bs [project-dir]                   Gets the status of a current (or most recently finished) build for your project. convert|onentize [project-dir]                  Initialize Expo project files within an existing React Native project detach [project-dir]                            Creates Xcode and Android Studio projects for your app.
+Use this if you need to add custom native functionality. diagnostics [project-dir]                       Uploads diagnostics information and returns a url to share with the Expo team. doctor [project-dir]                            Diagnoses issues with your Expo project. init|i [options] [project-dir]                  Initializes a directory with an example project.
+Run it without any options and you will be prompted for the name and type. ios [project-dir]                               Opens your app in Expo in an iOS simulator on your computer login|signin [options]                          Login to Expo
       logout                                          Logout from exp.host
       path                                            Sets PATH for XDE
-      prepare-detached-build [options] [project-dir]  Prepares a detached project for building publish|p [options] [project-dir]               Publishes your project to exp.host register [options]                              Sign up for a new Exponent account send [options] [project-dir]                    Sends a link to your project to a phone number or e-mail address start|r [options] [project-dir]                 Starts or restarts a local server for your app and gives you a URL to it url|u [options] [project-dir]                   Displays the URL you can use to view your project in Exponent whoami|w                                        Checks with the server and then says who you are logged in as
+      prepare-detached-build [options] [project-dir]  Prepares a detached project for building publish|p [options] [project-dir]               Publishes your project to exp.host register [options]                              Sign up for a new Expo account send [options] [project-dir]                    Sends a link to your project to a phone number or e-mail address start|r [options] [project-dir]                 Starts or restarts a local server for your app and gives you a URL to it url|u [options] [project-dir]                   Displays the URL you can use to view your project in Expo whoami|w                                        Checks with the server and then says who you are logged in as

     Options: